muhammadghazali/hello-web-boilerplate/README.md

 A boilerplate to support my experiment activities with a bunch of libraries.
-Instead of copy paste the basic files from another directory, I could just clone this repository and start working.
+Instead of copy paste the basic files from another directory, I could just clone this repository and start experimenting.